tyronewilson/protractor-rails/README.md

 # Protractor::Rails

-This gem helps you to not go through the same pain that I did trying to figure out the best way to run angularjs e2e tests in a rails application.
+This gem helps you seemlessly setup, run and maintain a angularjs e2e test suite using protractor in a rails application.

-NB: This gem is in pre-release so don't use it yet.

 ## Installation